up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-home-hub-4000-with-the-was-110.md

   - Virgin Plus
   - Sagemcom
   - FAST 5689
-description: Masquerade as the BCE Inc. Home Hub 4000 on XGS-PON with the BFW Solutions WAS-110
+description: Masquerade as the BCE Inc. Home Hub 4000 with the WAS-110
 ---

-# Masquerade as the BCE Inc. Home Hub 4000 on XGS-PON with the BFW Solutions WAS-110
+# Masquerade as the BCE Inc. Home Hub 4000 with the WAS-110

 !!! info "Including the rebadged Virgin Plus Vincent"